Our Mission and Vision

-- Continue our deep commitment to racial reconciliation by supporting the congregation’s adoption of the Eighth Principle: “We, the member congregations of the Unitarian Universalist Association, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse and multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.”
+- Continue our deep commitment to racial reconciliation.
+This includes supporting the congregation’s adoption of the Eighth Principle: “We, the member congregations of the Unitarian Universalist Association, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse and multicultural beloved community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.”

 - Grow our capacity for shared ministry to expand our beloved community by developing a path to membership, engagement, and stewardship.